ba01ei/imessager/README.md

 iMessager is a tool to convert gmail (and potentially other triggers) to iMessage.

-It runs on Mac OS, creates a cron job, and use Messages app to send the iMessage.
+It runs on Mac OS, creates a cron job, and uses Messages app to send the iMessage.

 Usage
 =====